 Jargon Buster

-Software vulnerabilities – A weakness or flaw in a software program that cyberattackers exploit to gain access to a system.
+Software vulnerabilities – A weakness or flaw in a software program that cyberattackers exploit to gain access to system.

 Ransomware – A type of malware where the attackers encrypts your data and locks you out of your computer and demands a ransom to release it.